Mikejo5000/vsts-docs-pr/docs/work/customize/reference/design-work-item-form.md

 <p><b>TFS 2017 (Hosted XML) | TFS 2015  | TFS 2013 </b></p>

 > [!IMPORTANT]
-> This topic applies to team project customization for the On-premises XML process model.
+> This topic applies to project customization for the On-premises XML process model.
 For the Hosted XML process model, see [WebLayout and Control elements](weblayout-xml-elements.md).
 For the Inheritance process model, see [Customize a process](../../../settings/work/customize-process.md).
 >
 > For an overview of process models, see [Customize your work tracking experience](../customize-work.md).